Moon1706/ginkgo2allure/README.md

 CLI and library that are used to convert Ginkgo JSON reports into Allure JSON reports.
 Globally used for E2E and integration testing.

-## Dependencies

-There is no need to install additional dependencies on the user's part.
-The project itself relies heavily on the [OzonTech library](github.com/ozontech/allure-go).

-## Installation

-Simply download the binary file and use it.

 ## Usage

 ### TestCaseID issue